andreascansee/ollama-scout/README.md

 Instead of relying on outdated or incomplete training data, `ollama-scout` augments a local model with live tooling:

-- 🧭 **`search_ollama_models`** — queries the Ollama model library for relevant entries.
+- 🧭 **`search_ollama_models`** — queries the Ollama model library for relevant entries
-- 📄 **`fetch_ollama_metadata`** — scrapes detailed metadata from a model's info page.
+- 📄 **`fetch_ollama_metadata`** — scrapes detailed metadata from a model's info page

 The agent runs a multi-step reasoning loop:

 1. Starts with a user question (e.g. *What is DeepSeek?*)
-2. Chooses tools and arguments on its own — no hardcoded sequence.
+2. Chooses tools and arguments on its own — no hardcoded sequence
-3. Builds a final answer from all collected information.
+3. Builds a final answer from all collected information

-> 🔍 This enables a relatively lightweight ~14B parameters, 8GB model (here, `qwen2.5:14b`) to perform grounded reasoning using up-to-date external sources.
+> 🔍 This allows a relatively lightweight model—such as `qwen2.5:14b` with 14B parameters (~8 GB), in contrast to massive models like GPT-4, which may have up to 1T parameters—to perform grounded reasoning using up-to-date external sources.

 ## 🧾 Example Output